 The new Switch 2 console features a much-needed hardware update, a redesign, and a new – albeit pricey – Mario Kart.
 Here's where to find the best price on this coveted piece of kit.

-It's baffling to think that Nintendo's latest console launched over eight years ago in March 2017.
+It's baffling to think that Nintendo's latest console launched more than nine years ago in March 2017.
 Even the 2021 Switch OLED still used a lot of the same, somewhat outdated, hardware.

-Luckily its successor, the (not-so-creatively-named) Nintendo Switch 2 is out – it's got a flashy redesign with a larger screen, 4K output support, and a new NVIDIA processor.
+Luckily its successor, the (not-so-creatively-named) Nintendo Switch 2 is on UK shelves after a dire stock situation last summer.
+It has a flashy redesign with a larger screen, 4K output support, and a new NVIDIA processor.

 Looking to get an older Switch?
 Save money on consoles and games with our best Nintendo Switch deals.